Updated: Aug 9

 The Princess Royal’s work includes acting as an ambassador for the UK, representing its culture & interests overseas.
 Her Royal Highness carries out up to three overseas tours each year for the Foreign & Commonwealth Office in addition to her overseas visits in support of her charity work.
 Her Royal Highness became the first member of the Royal Family to make an official visit to the then USSR, as a guest of the Soviet government.

 Did You Know?
 In 1970, Anne started dating her first boyfriend Andrew Parker Bowles, who later married Camilla Shand.
-(Shand much later married Anne's brother, Prince Charles, as his second wife.)
+(Camilla Shand later married Anne's brother, Prince Charles)

 The Princess Royal supports The Queen’s work in highlighting & rewarding achievement in the UK & Commonwealth.
 Her Royal Highness holds Investitures on behalf of Her Majesty throughout the year, when she presents medals to those who have been awarded honours in the New Year’s Honours List or The Queen’s Birthday Honours List.